 4. Car Alarms

-If you buy a car alarm, opt for a version equipped with sensors attached to the wheels.
+If you buy an anti-theft car alarm, opt for a version equipped with sensors attached to the wheels.
 The sensors will go off if the wheels are tampered with.

 5. Talk to Your Neighbors